hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes--August-20,-2015.md

     - `ForeignKey` on both navigations don't match - 2 relationships will be formed with each navigation and respective foreign key property.
 If both navigations are connected by `InverseProperty` then throw.
     - Composite FK - Due to no column ordering, composite FK must be specified on navigation using `ForeignKey`.
 If `ForeignKey` on multiple properties then throw.
     - Invalid list of FK properties on navigation - throw.
-    - Navigation pointed by `ForeignKey` on property not found - throw.
+    - Navigation pointed by `ForeignKey` on property not found - will be implemented when logger is added.
     - Navigation pointed by `InverseProperty` not found or self or has different return type - throw.
     - `InverseProperty` on both navigations don't point to each other - throw.